nuwave/lighthouse-docs/docs/guides-schema-organisation.md

 ## Type Extensions

 Suppose you want to add a new type `Post` to your schema.
-First step, you create a new file `post.graphql` to contain the schema for that type.
+Create a new file `post.graphql` with the schema for that type.

 ```graphql
 type Post {